Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **Yellow Heart:** Karen’s sprained ankle.
 When Karen is at yellow heart and it is a sunny day, head to the Vineyard.
 You will find Karen near the tree on the ground.
 You will be given the option to help her or go get help, if you help her, you will gain affection.

-**Red Heart:** Blue Feather.
+**Pink Heart:** Blue Feather.
 If you have her affection pretty much maxed, she will ask you if you love her, if you respond with “Yes,” she will ask you for a Blue Feather.

 **Special:** New Year’s Festival.
 If you out drink her at the festival, you will increase affection with her.
 You do not need any heart requirements, just out drink her, though I only observed this on Year 2.